-- 1 (2) Alternative Work Schedule.
-An alternate forty (40) hour work schedule 2 (other than five (5) uniform and consecutive eight (8) hour days in a seven 3 (7) day period), or for hospital personnel an eighty (80) hour workweek in a 4 fourteen (14) day period and other mutually agreed upon schedules that 5 comply with applicable federal and state law.
-Employee work schedules 6 normally include two (2) consecutive days off. - b.
+- 2. Alternative Work Schedule.
+An alternate forty (40) hour work schedule (other than five (5) uniform and consecutive eight (8) hour days in a seven (7) day period), or for hospital personnel an eighty (80) hour workweek in a fourteen (14) day period and other mutually agreed upon schedules that comply with applicable federal and state law.
+Employee work schedules normally include two (2) consecutive days off. - b.
 Nonscheduled Work Period.
 Positions for which the hours (shift length, shift times and workdays) cannot be regularly scheduled. - c.
 Part-time Work Schedule.
 This is any deviation from any full-time schedule which includes less than forty (40) hours per week in a seven (7) day period; or for designated hospital personnel less than eighty (80) hours in a fourteen (14) day period.
 Employee work schedules will normally include two (2) consecutive days off. - d.
-The Union may propose other alternative schedules through the Joint Union/Management Committees. - 19 20 9.5 Shift/Schedule Assignment Notification. - a.
-The Employer agrees to provide as much notice as possible but no fewer than fourteen (14) calendar days notice to an employee in the event of an Employerdirected permanent change in the employee's work shift assignment or work schedule, with the day of notification constituting the first day of notice.
+The Union may propose other alternative schedules through the Joint Union/Management Committees.

+9.5.
+Shift/Schedule Assignment Notification.

+- a.
+The Employer agrees to provide as much notice as possible but no fewer than fourteen (14) calendar days notice to an employee in the event of an Employer-directed permanent change in the employee's work shift assignment or work schedule, with the day of notification constituting the first day of notice.
 A shorter notification period may be used with the concurrence of the employee(s) impacted. - b.
-For temporary changes in work schedule assignment occurring within the employee's assigned workweek, the Employer will provide two-three (23) calendar days notice, with the day of notification constituting the first day of notice.
-For emergency reasons, lack of work, an existing safety hazard to the employee or others, or mutual agreement between the Employer and employee, the Employer may temporarily change an employee's schedule with fewer than two-three (23) calendar days notice.
-Temporary is defined as no longer than one (1) weektwenty-one (21) days.
-Temporary shift changes within the workweek shall not be employed to create a split work shift, work week, or to avoid the accrual of overtime. - c.
+For temporary changes in work schedule assignment occurring within the employee's assigned workweek, the Employer will provide two (2) calendar days notice, with the day of notification constituting the first day of notice.
+For emergency reasons, lack of work, an existing safety hazard to the employee or others, or mutual agreement between the Employer and employee, the Employer may temporarily change an employee's schedule with fewer than two (2) calendar days notice.
+Temporary is defined as no longer than one (1) week.
+Temporary shift changes within the workweek shall not be employed to avoid the accrual of overtime. - c.
 The assignment of employees in various shifts within each work group or department shall be determined by the Employer.
 Provided that when qualifications are substantially equal and all other considerations are the same in the judgment of the employing department, seniority will be the tie-breaker in determining shift assignment for Employer required changes.
 This criterion does not apply to positions deemed by the Employer to require a rotational shift.
-Employees will be allowed to bid on vacant shifts by department seniority
+Employees will be allowed to bid on vacant shifts by department seniority in accordance with departmental policy/procedure.
+Bids may be restricted to the employee's work unit.